-- 6.34 The site is within the KCC Minerals Safeguarding Area.
-The application relates to a very modest area of land within a significantly extensive Safeguarding Area and the proposal is as a result considered acceptable in this respect. - 6.35 The Parish Council consider that part of the red line application site boundary is not in the applicant's ownership which is contrary to the certificate of ownership (Certificate A) submitted with the planning application. - 6.36 The planning system entitles anyone to apply for permission to develop any plot of land, irrespective of ownership.
-This does not however affect any civil rights which can preclude the planning permission from being implemented if the consent of the owner is not obtained. - 6.37 An applicant is required to notify the owners of the land or buildings (who own land 21 days prior to the submission of a planning application) to which the application relates.
-The applicant is only required to 'notify' and does not require the 'permission' of the land owner to make the planning application.
+6.22 The site is within the KCC Minerals Safeguarding Area.
+The application relates to a very modest area of land within a significantly extensive Safeguarding Area.

-- 6.38 When making an application, an applicant is required to sign a certificate confirming the ownership of the land to which the application relates and that the relevant notices have been served.
-The applicant confirmed that the original certificate of ownership was incorrect at the time that it was submitted (18 January 2019) and as a result the case was was withdrawn from he August committee agenda.
-The applicant submitted an amended certificate of ownership which includes two other owners and an amended site location plan which has been the subject of further consultation. - 6.39 A planning condition is recommended seeking details of boundary treatments.
-In relation to comments from Highways England the applicant has provided an amended plan showing 1.8 to 2 metre high green weld mesh along the northern site boundary.
-This fence will restrict pedestrian access to the nearby motorway including in the period where hedgerows are being established. - 6.40 The proposed development is CIL liable.
+- 6.23 The parish council consider that part of the red line application site boundary is not in the applicant's ownership which is contrary to the certificate of ownership (Certificate A) submitted with the planning application. - 6.24 The planning system entitles anyone to apply for permission to develop any plot of land, irrespective of ownership.
+This does not however affect any civil rights which can preclude the planning permission from being implemented if the consent of the owner is not obtained. - 6.25 An applicant is required to notify the owners of the land or buildings (who own land 21 days prior to the submission of a planning application) to which the application relates.
+The applicant is only required to 'notify' and does not require the 'permission' of the land owner to make the planning application, When making an application, an applicant is required to sign a certificate confirming the ownership of the land to which the application relates and that the relevant notices have been served.
+Whilst there is no evidence to suggest that the certificate of ownership was incorrect at the time that it was submitted (18 January 2019), the applicant has been requested to confirm the current ownership of the application site. - 6.26 A planning condition is recommended seeking details of boundary treatments.
+These details should include measures to restrict pedestrian access to the nearby motorway including in the period where hedgerows are being established. - 6.27 The proposed development is CIL liable.
 The Council adopted a Community Infrastructure Levy on 25 October 2017 and began charging on all CIL liable applications approved on and from 1 October 2018.
 The actual amount of CIL can only be confirmed once all the relevant forms have been submitted and relevant details have been assessed and approved.
 Any relief claimed will be assessed at the time planning permission is granted or shortly after.
 An informative is recommended highlighting the CIL charge to the applicant.